We're live on Product Hunt right now! Come support our launch

 The interface is similar to most spreadsheet tools, so you can build dashboards without any coding experience.
 And it embeds using an iframe, just the same as Preset does.

-The downside is, you can’t edit charting components in code and Sigma has a fairly opinionated UI.
+The downside is that you can’t edit charting components in code, and Sigma has a fairly opinionated UI.
 So, there's a good chance your embeds will feel foreign to the rest of your app.

 What users say about Sigma